Why Most People Fail to Track Progress

 • Progressive overload alerts — the app tells you when you matched or beat your previous performance

-• Exercise history — tap any exercise to see your entire history on it
+• Exercise history — tap any exercise to see your entire history

 Method 2: Progress Photos